purocean/yn/help/FEATURES.md

 This feature is implemented using [markdown-it-multimd-table](https://github.com/RedBug312/markdown-it-multimd-table).
 Support the use of multiple lines of text and lists in tables.
 Support table description rendering.

-In addition, you can use: `Ctrl/Cmd + click cell` to quickly edit table cell content.
+You can double click / right click table cell to quickly edit table cell content.

 First header | Second header
 -------------|---------------